backstage/backstage/docs/cli/commands.md

 Scope: `backend`

-Builds a Docker image of the backend package and forwards all unknown options to `docker image build`.
+Builds a Docker image of the backend package, forwarding all unknown options to `docker image build`.
 For example:

 ```bash
 yarn backstage-cli backend:build-image --build --tag my-backend-image
 ```

-The image is built with the backend package along with all of its local package dependencies.
-This uses a `Dockerfile` that is expected to exist at the root of the backend package.
-The `Dockerfile` will end up being executed from the root of the monorepo, rather than the backend package itself.
+The image is built using the backend package along with all of its local package dependencies.
+It expects to find a `Dockerfile` at the root of the backend package, which will be used during the build.

 The Dockerfile is **NOT** executed within the package or repo itself.
-Because the packages in the repo itself are configured for development instead of production use, the final Docker build happens in a separate temporary directory, to which the backend package and dependencies have been copied over.
+Because the packages in the repo itself are configured for development instead of production use, the final Docker build happens in a separate temporary directory, to which the backend package and dependencies have been copied.
 Only files listed within the `"files"` field within each package's `package.json` are copied over, along with the root `package.json`, `yarn.lock`, and any `app-config.*.yaml` files.

 During the build a `skeleton.tar` file is created and put at the repo root.
 This file contains the `package.json` of each included package, which together with